Public Records Act

 - Updates to definitions, including ‘format-agnostic’ definitions of ‘public record’ and ‘disposal’ to reflect the contemporary recordkeeping environment and provide more flexibility and adaptability in recordkeeping practices.

-Although all provisions of the Act commence on 5 December 2024, a three-year program of work is underway to support public authorities in implementing the Act :
+Although all provisions of the Act commenced on 5 December 2024, a three-year program of work is underway to support public authorities in implementing the Act:

-- Continue to comply with the Records governance policy and Public Records Act 2002 until the new mandatory standards are issued
+- Comply with the Records governance policy until the new mandatory standards are issued

-- Continue to comply with the Ministerial records policy (for Ministers and Assistant Ministers only)
+- Comply with the Ministerial records policy (for Ministers and Assistant Ministers only)

 - Ensure that the delegate details for making decisions to access restricted records in QSA custody are up to date